Individualized Nutrition – The Functional Approach

 Finding a Health Coach Trained in BioIndividual Nutrition

-If you’re looking for a leading edge practitioner trained in bioindividual nutrition, than check the practitioner directory where you can find nutritionists, health coaches, doctors, and naturopaths who have completed this comprehensive training.
-These professionals know how to individualize their approach to your needs, and avoid distracting diet dogma.
+If you’re looking for a leading edge practitioner trained in bioindividual nutrition, then check the practitioner directory where you can find nutritionists, health coaches, doctors, and naturopaths who have completed this comprehensive training.
+These professionals know how to individualize their approach to your needs and avoid distracting diet dogma.

 My team of health coaches at DrJockers.com is going through this advanced training right now as we aim to bring the highest quality functional health coaching to our clients and bring the best health information to all of our followers.

 One-size-fits-all diet approaches do not work.
-As unique individuals, a diet or nutrition plan that benefits one person may harm another person.
+As unique individuals, a diet or nutrition plan that benefits one person may harm another.
 A person’s dietary needs will also change over time and with healing.

-There are many factors that should be considered in personalizing diet and nutrition recommendations.
+Many factors should be considered in personalizing diet and nutrition recommendations.
 These factors include gut health, symptoms, physical activity, lab testing, and other factors

 In addition to removing the disease-promoting foods, there are individual nutrition plans to address specific health conditions.
-These diets include a low salicylate diet, low histamine diet, low oxalate diet, ketogenic diet, low FODMAPS diet, and SCD/GAPS diet to name a few.
+These diets can include a low salicylate diet, low histamine diet, low oxalate diet, ketogenic diet, low FODMAPS diet, and SCD/GAPS diet.

 For any practitioner who uses diet and nutrition in their practice, the BioIndividual Nutrition Training Course can be very beneficial.
 It is an advanced practitioner training course that guides practitioners in how to develop individualized nutrition plans for their clients.
 The course helps practitioners understand the science and thought process behind choosing which diet, customizing the diet, and avoiding pitfalls.